paulin/mattpaulin/index.markdown

 **I’m Matt Paulin — a product leader, technologist, and entrepreneur who builds systems, ships software, and explores how emerging technology turns into real product capability.**

-For the past 20 years, I’ve founded companies, launched products, and delivered software that people actually use.
+For the past 20 years, I’ve founded companies, launched products, and delivered software that people use.
 I believe all great technology comes down to one thing: **communication.** Whether it’s a product interface, a system that connects people, or software that lets humans and machines work together, I focus on building tools that help people learn, decide, and move forward together.

 ---